-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE NOMINEES LISTED IN PROPOSAL 1, Stanfold No. 10 Proposal 1, Stan "FOR" PROPOSAL 2 AND "FOR" PROPOSAL 3.
-1. Election of three Class II Directors, one Class I Director and IN THEIR DISCRETION, THE PROXIES ARE AUTHORIZED TO VOTE UPON SUCH OTHER BUSINESS AS MAY PROPERLY COME BEFORE THE MEETING OR ANY ADJOURNMENT THEREOF. one Class III Director: WITHHOLD AUTHORITY FOR NOMINEE Class II Nominees: Eugene Bullis (1) (2) Susan Lintonsmith (3) Haydee Olinger To change the address on your account, please check the box at right and indicate your new address in the address space above.
-Please note that changes to the registered name(s) on the account may not be submitted Class I Nominee: (1) James Chambers Class III Nominee: via this method.
+1. Election of of three Class III Directo ors: IN THEIR DISCRETION, THE PROXIES ARE AUTHORIZED TO Class III (1) Nominees: Emanuel Hilario VOTE UPON SUCH OTHER BUSINESS AS MAY PROPERLY COME BEFORE THE MEETING OR ANY ADJOURNMENT THEREOF.
+(2) Scott Ross (3) Jonathan Segal 2. of Deloit Company public acr year endi Proposal to ratify the appointment the & Touche LLP as the result of the first of the first result of the first to approve, by an advise compensation of our nate officers. ne red cal sory FOR AGAINST ABSTAIN To change the address on your account, please check the box at right and indicate your new address in the address space above.
+Please note that changes to the registered name(s) on the account may not be submitted via this method.
 THE SHARES REPRESENTED BY THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS DIRECTED BY THE UNDERSIGNED.
-IF NO DIRECTION IS GIVEN, THE SHARES REPRESENTED WILL BE VOTED "FOR" THE NOMINEES LISTED IN PROPOSAL 1, "FOR" PROPOSAL 2 AND "FOR" PROPOSAL 3, AND IN ACCORDANCE WITH THE PROXIES' DISCRETION ON SUCH OTHER BUSINESS THAT MAY PROPERLY COME BEFORE THE MEETING.
-(1) Scott Ross Proposal to ratify the appointment of Deloitte & Touche LLP as the Company's Independent registered public accounting firm for the fiscal year ending December 31, 2024.
-3. Proposal to approve, by an advisory vote, the compensation of our named CONTROL NUMBER executive officers.
+IF NO DIRECTION IS GIVEN, THE SHARES REPRESENTED WILL BE VOTED "FOR" THE NOMINEES LISTED IN PROPOSAL 1, "FOR" PROPOSAL 2, AND "FOR" PROPOSAL 3, AND IN ACCORDANCE WITH THE PROXIES' DISCRETION ON SUCH OTHER BUSINESS THAT MAY PROPERLY COME BEFORE THE MEETING.
+CONTROL NUMBER

-Signature Signature Signature Signature, if held jointly Date , 2024

-Note: Please sign exactly as name appears hereon.
+Signature\\\\\Signature, if held jointly\\\\\\Date\\\\,2025 Note: Please sign exactly as name appears hereon.
 When shares are held by joint owners, both should sign.
-When signing as attorney, executor, administrator, trustee, guardian, or corporate officer, please give title as such.
+When signing as attorney, executor, administrator, trustee, guardian, or corporate officer, please give title as such. , 2025